PokeDevs/pokedevs-website/CONTRIBUTING.md

 1. Additions that replicate or needlessly restructure current documentation.

-*By submitting pull requests to this repository, you waive any rights or ownership of the included contents to Pokémon Developers.*
+*By submitting pull requests to this repository, you waive any rights or ownership of the included contents to Poké Devs.*